hitblast/trimsec/README.md

 ts "https://www.youtube.com/watch?v=D4iiKkjGJmU" 1.25x
 ```

-Since it invokes the original [trimming function](#1-trimming) underneath, you can also combine durations, and provide an infinite amount of arguments:
+Since it invokes the original [trimming function](#1-trimming) underneath, you can also combine durations, and provide an infinite amount of such arguments:

 ```bash
 ts <URL> 1h30m 1.25x 2h <URL> 2x